-MCMS is working hard to ensure our school enrollment is reflective of Napa County in race/ethnicity, EL status (ELs and reclassified students), SWD, SED status and other characteristics.
-As detailed in Element I, MCMS's student-centered, personalized and engaging model is designed to serve these students' needs, including those students who have not had success in traditional schools to date.
-MCMS has been, and will continue to use a variety of strategies (limited by the pandemic) for outreach in the community in order to ensure that families - including those who are "hard-to-reach" - learn about our new school and the opportunity to enroll.
+How the School Leaders Ensure Enrollment Reflects Napa County Public Schools students' needs, including those students who have not had success in traditional schools to date.
+Mayacamas has been and will continue to use a variety of strategies (limited by the pandemic) for outreach in the community in order to ensure that families - including those who are "hard-to-reach" - learn about our new school and the opportunity to enroll.